lampepfl/progfun-wiki/CheatSheet.md

 ### Immutable Collections
 - `List` (linked list, provides fast sequential access)
+- `Stream` (same as List, except that the tail is evaluated only on demand)
 - `Vector` (array-like type, implemented as tree of blocks, provides fast random access)
 - `Range` (ordered sequence of integers with equal spacing)
 - `String` (Java type, implicitly converted to a character sequence, so you can treat every string like a `Seq[Char]`)